You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales down? Will this ever go away?

 Consumers want to spend their money with businesses they trust and like.
 A negative smear on your reputation doesn’t just threaten your integrity—it threatens your entire existence.
 Fortunately, damage control is possible.
 Here are some tips for doing it right.

 You can’t address a situation if you don’t know it’s occurring.
-The earlier you can handle a reputation issue the better, so you need to be on constant lookout for potentially damaging information.
-Set up a Google Alert or better yet a Talk Walker Alert for your name, your company’s name, and key employees’ names.
-This way, as soon as a mention occurs or shortly thereafter — good or bad — you’ll be notified via email.
+The earlier you can handle a reputation issue the better, so you need to be on a constant lookout for potentially damaging information.
+Set up a Google Alert or, better yet a Talk Walker Alert for your name, your company’s name, and key employees’ names.
+This way, as soon as a mention occurs or shortly after that — good or bad — you’ll be notified via email.
+There are many other methods to monitor reputation online, and you can find a list here.

 Different scenarios warrant different responses, but whenever you’re dealing with someone attempting to harm your reputation you need to take the high road as best as you can.
 According to one study, 70% of customers who complain will do business with you again if you resolve the complaint in a positive way.